Housing / Infrastructure

 See also the State and Local Pages for state-by-state legislative tracking.

 Affordability of Housing

 Housing costs are increasing in the US.
 Most low-income families in the country who rent homes spend more than half of their income on housing.
 The median price of existing homes has risen to $282,000.
 The number of existing homes that were sold for less than $100,000 dropped by 7% between May 2016 and May 2017.
 Tax benefits for homeowners benefit the wealthy more than middle-class or low-income people.
-Households making more than $100,000 a year receive more than 80% of the total value of mortgage interest and property-tax deductions.

 The Department of Housing and Urban Development (HUD) provides affordable housing and rental assistance.
 The US has 1.1 million public housing units.
 Over 5 million low-income households receive rental assistance.